christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 ![Chef Workflow]({{ site.url }}/img/opsworks-vagrant-diagram.png)

+**Note about Docker technology** : deploying with Docker requires to create a script for the Docker build (the `Dockerfile`), plus the [cookbook script to deploy the Docker](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks), so it's two times more work, two scripts, much more complexity, and no good solution for parameter management (environments) and conf files.
+In case you'd like to mutualise your cookbook and your Dockerfile, you can create a Bash script for the installation, that can be run by [RUN command](https://docs.docker.com/reference/run/) in the Dockerfile, and by the [execute resource](https://docs.chef.io/resource_execute.html) in your cookbook.

 #Chef, as our opensource standard

 Chef enables you to write "recipes" in Ruby to deploy your application/site.
 Recipes are like scripts to execute on the target machine.